 There are no admission requirements for this course.

-Over the past century, an art form has emerged that draws from the worlds of visual arts and music.
-While sound’s increasing importance in the art world is evidenced by recent exhibitions, concerts, and literature dedicated to the subject, sound art has not yet become a topic that is often discussed in university classes.
+Over the past century, an artform has emerged that draws from the worlds of visual arts and music: sound art.
+While sound’s increasing importance in the artworld is evidenced by recent exhibitions, concerts, and literature dedicated to the subject, sound art has not yet become a topic that is often discussed in academia.

 The course will introduce students into the world of sound art, its genealogy and archeology as well as its current very diverse manifestations, often away from concert halls and traditional musical instruments: (interactive) sound installations, sound art concerts, soundwalks, field recordings, etc.

-The course has a theoretical-reflective as well as a practical-creative component: besides studying and discussing literature on sound art, a soundwalk and a visit to a sound art exhibition will be planned.
-Besides, students will be invited to make their own (digital) sound art work.
+The course has a theoretical-reflective as well as a practical-creative component: besides studying and discussing literature on sound art, a soundwalk and a visit to a sound art exhibition or the studio of a sound artist will be planned.
+Students will also be invited to make their own (digital) sound art work.

-Students get introduced into the world of sound art: its definitions, its history, its current practices, etc.
+Students get introduced into the world of sound art: its definition, its history, its current practices, etc.

-Students get acquainted with theoretical-reflective literature on sound art: sound and space; silence and noise; music and sound art; etc.
+Students get acquainted with theoretical-reflective literature on sound art: from time-based to space-based art; sound, silence, and noise; music and/versus sound art; etc.

 Students will study sound art also through active listening, e.g. by visiting sound art exhibitions, listening to recordings, and soundwalking.

-Students will tap into their own creativity by making a sound art work themselves.
+Students will tap into their own creativity by making field recordings and a sound artwork.

 The timetables are available through My Timetable.